jacksonllee/pylangacq/README.rst

 .. start-sphinx-website-index-page

 PyLangAcq is a Python library for language acquisition research.
-Features:

 - Comprehensive capabilities of handling CHAT transcripts as used in CHILDES
 - Intuitive Python data structures for flexible data access and manipulation for modeling work